s0sharma/NewsLetter-Signup/README.md

-# Nwesletter Signup
+# Newsletter Signup

-*  This is a blog website made by using Node, Express, Mailchimp API, Heroku.
+*  This is a NewsLetter website made by using Node, Express, Mailchimp API, Heroku.
 *  When a user signup for newsletter it stores data inside database, Which can be used in future to to give update to all the users.
 *  If details are added successfullt a succes page will be shown.
 *  If some error occurs during storing user's data into database, than it will show failure page.